mathildouk/Genie-Logiciel/README.md

 During our project, we created a MML language about machine learning.
 Indeed, many languages have their own machine learning algorithm.
 But each language has its own specification, implementation and vocabulary.

-Or goal is to create a new machine learning language.
+Our goal is to create a new machine learning language.
 This new language will be easier to understand and easier to learn.
 Indeed, it is used only for machine learning purpose so the syntax is conceived exclusively for this.

 First, we tried to create our MML language.
 But, for the practical sessions and project, we used a language created by our teacher.
 We chose to implement two languages (R and the framework scikit-learn from Python) and five differents algorithms: